What are Microsoft Security Defaults in Azure AD?

 If you want to use Conditional Access policies (which allow you to customize security settings), you must first disable security defaults before applying those policies.

-Enable or disable Microsoft Security Defaults in Office 365
+Enable or Disable Microsoft Security Defaults in Office 365

 In some cases, you may also see the following prompt when signing in to Office 365: